SWhalley1130/phase-3-project/README.md

+image.png

 ## Introduction

 Thank you for reading me!
 This project was built using python 3.8.13 and pip 23.0.1.
+This is my CLI project for phase 3 of the Flatiron School.
+During this phase I learned python, sql, the concepts of ORM, sqlalchemy, and alembic.
+In addition to using these technologies and concepts, I used the simple-chalk and inquirer libraries for styling and choice selection, respectively.

 ## Installation